|| HOME || || GALLERY || || THE COLOR OF ART || || ABOUT || || CONTACT ||

 Zinc Baryta White;

-Zinc Mixing White [DR];
+Zinc Mixing White [DR.a(s3hb).a(s3mb)];

-77115 Inorganic; "an insoluble mixture of barium sulfate and zinc sulfide that precipitates upon mixing solutions of barium sulfide and zinc sulfate.
-The precipitate is recovered by filtration, then calcined" (Ref); barium sulfate (28 - 30%) and zinc sulfide (68 - 70%) with trace amounts of zinc oxide;
+"an insoluble mixture of barium sulfate and zinc sulfide that precipitates upon mixing solutions of barium sulfide and zinc sulfate.
+The precipitate is recovered by filtration, then calcined" (Britannica.com Ref);

 CAS 1345-05-7

-PW6 Titanium White Aeroweiss DS [SCH];
+Aeroweiss DS [SCH];

-Antique White [HO];
+Antique White [HO.w(ant)];

 Chalk White;

-Heavy Body White [SCH];
+Heavy Body White [SCH.a];

-Mixing White [WN];
+Mixing White [WN.a];

-Opaque White [LK, SCH];
+Opaque White [LK | SCH];

-Permanent White EX [HO];
+Permanent White EX [HO.o];

-Permanent White SF [HO];
+Permanent White SF [HO.o];

 Pigment White 6;

-Quick Drying White [HO];
+Quick Drying White [HO.o];

-Radiant White [GB];
+Radiant White [GB.o];

-Sinopia Titanium White Rutile [SI];
+Sinopia Titanium White Rutile [SI.p];

-Super White [MA];
+Super White [MA.o(artis)];

-Titanium Buff [GU];
+Titanium Buff [GO.a | GU];

-Titanium Dioxide [NP];
+Titanium Dioxide White;

-Titanium Opaque White [SCH];
+Titanium Opaque White [SCH.w];

 Titanium White (opaque) [HO];

-Titanium White (Opaque White) [WN];
+Titanium White (Opaque White) [WN.w.wp];

-Titanium White Rutile [KP];
+Titanium White Rutile [KP.p];

-Transparent Titanium White [RT];
+Transparent Titanium White [GU | RT.w];

 White (Titanium) [DV];

-XSL Titanium White
+XSL Titanium White;

 CAS 13463-67-7